-The island-and-bridges scheme dramatically increased the efficiency of airport operations by moving the new Terminal B some 600 feet closer to the Grand Central Parkway.
-This site configuration recaptured 40 acres of land for airside operations—a difficult achievement for the constrained airport that lies wedged between the parkway, Flushing Bay and the East River.
+The island-and-bridges scheme dramatically increased the efficiency of airport operations by moving the new Terminal B approximately 600 feet closer to the Grand Central Parkway.
+This site configuration increased airside capacity by 50% and recaptured 40 acres of land for airside operations—a difficult achievement for the constrained airport that lies wedged between the parkway, Flushing Bay and the East River.

 The bridge solution enabled contractors to build the new terminal over the top of the existing structure—a move that shaved almost two years off the construction schedule and minimized the impact to ongoing airport operations.
 Even at the peak of construction, Terminal B only had to shut down one of the its 35 gates at a time.
 The simpler, faster construction phasing saved millions of dollars.

 In developing the island-and-bridges scheme for the design competition, HOK’s architects and structural engineers first needed to quickly determine whether building two 450-foot-long steel truss bridges connecting the headhouse with the concourses housing the gates was a viable option.

 The new Terminal B celebrates arrivals and departures with equal emphasis, challenging the industry practice of reserving the most monumental spaces for departures while relegating arrivals to low-ceilinged, basement-like zones.